-What You Need to Know About the Flu Crisis in 2018
+What You Need to Know About the Flu Crisis

 We all know that we’re supposed to be on the lookout for the flu around this time of year.
 The common cold is probably inevitable, but with some proper planning, we can avoid getting the flu.
 At least, that’s what’s been proven true in years past.